matheecs/matheecs/README.md

     -DCMAKE_CXX_COMPILER_LAUNCHER=ccache
 ```

-Follow your heart and Do what you love
+follow your heart and do what you love.